In March 1936, The Chronicle in Hampton, Iowa, published this announcement by the American Farm Bureau:

 For most of the last decade, the greatest repository of freely available images has been Flickr, a privately-owned public space that hosts more than 240 million creative commons images, dwarfing the 14 million items in the Prints & Photographs Division of the U.S. Library of Congress.
 Pick any Wikipedia article at random; if it has an image, there’s a good chance it comes from Flickr.

-But Flickr has become a ghost town in recent years, conservatively managed by its corporate parent Yahoo, which has ceded ground to photo-sharing alternatives like Facebook (and its subsidiary Instagram), Google Plus (and Picasa and Panoramio), and Twitter services (TwitPic and Yfrog).
+But Flickr has become a ghost town in recent years, conservatively managed by its corporate parent Yahoo, which has ceded ground to photo-sharing alternatives like Facebook, Instagram, Google Plus, and Twitter services.
 4 An increasing share of the Internet’s visual resources are now locked away in private cabinets, untagged and unsearchable, shared with a public no wider than the photographer’s personal sphere.
 Google’s Picasa and Panoramio support creative commons licenses, but finding the settings is not easy.
 And Facebook, the most social place to share photos, is the least public.
 Hundreds of millions of people who have photographed culturally significant events, people, buildings and landscapes, and who would happily give their work to the commons if they were prompted, are locked into sites that don’t even provide the option.
-The Internet (and the mobile appverse) is becoming a chain of walled gardens that trap even the most civic-minded person behind the hedges, with no view of the outside world.
+The Internet is becoming a chain of walled gardens that trap even the most civic-minded person behind the hedges, with no view of the outside world.